- Purchase the complete Expat Arrivals Vancouver Guide (PDF)

-Locals often comment that it is the snow-capped mountains, lush forests and mild climate that make Vancouver so enjoyable.
-The city fills out a large peninsula which is surrounded by water on three sides.
-The green beltways and urban parks provide Vancouver residents with plenty of outdoor space while the epic views of the surrounding North Shore Mountain Range will take expats' breath away.
+Local Vancouverites often comment that it is the snow-capped mountains, lush forests and mild climate that make Vancouver so enjoyable.
+The city fills out a large peninsula that is surrounded by water on three sides.
+The green beltways and urban parks provide Vancouver residents with plenty of outdoor space while the epic views of the surrounding North Shore Mountain Range are sure to take expats' breath away.

-Expats moving to Vancouver will find a city bustling with a myriad of cultures.
-While English speakers account for the largest language group, there are also some French, Chinese, Vietnamese, German, Taiwanese and Punjabi speakers.
+Expats moving to Vancouver will find a city bustling with myriad cultures.
+While English speakers account for the largest language group, there are also French, Chinese, Vietnamese, German, Taiwanese and Punjabi speakers.
 The impact of Chinese expats is clearly visible in the colourful Chinese New Year celebrations, the Dragon Boat festival and Chinatown Night, all of which are well attended annual events.

 Still, not everything is picture-perfect in Vancouver.
 The city’s cost of living is incredibly high and is particularly inflated by the exorbitant cost of accommodation.
 Average rental costs remain expensive and demand is increasingly overshadowing supply in the Metro Vancouver area.
 This all makes the house-hunting search more challenging than ever before.

 That said, once expats find a home in Vancouver, they can begin to enjoy the outdoor lifestyle that residents regularly prioritise.
 They are able to spend the summer boating, kayaking, swimming and surfing along the beaches and waterways of Vancouver Island and Burrard Inlet.
 Hiking and mountain biking are also popular activities in the countless city parks, forests and local mountains.

-Furthermore, Vancouver is one of the world’s food capitals, boasting many high-quality dining experiences.
+Vancouver is one of the world’s food capitals, boasting many high-quality dining experiences.
 With so many culinary traditions to draw upon, eating out in Vancouver is a varied affair.
-The city is obsessed with its restaurants and locals make a habit out of trying new venues to wine and dine.
+The city is obsessed with its restaurants and locals make a habit out of trying new venues to wine and dine at.
 The Granville area is famous for its eateries, art galleries and markets.
 Burn off the calories by taking a walk down 10th Avenue or Broadway to find shopping options that match any world-class destination.
 All this is also within a stone's throw of the city's best beaches.